 Boston, like Philadelphia, Baltimore and Washington, is too close to fly from New York, and once you factor in fooling around with everything you gotta do at each airport, it doesn't really save you much time compared to driving, the bus or the train.
 It certainly won't save you any money.

 The train is a very good option.
 Boston’s South Station is at 700 Atlantic Avenue, corner of Summer Street, at Dewey Square.
-(Named for Admiral George Dewey, naval hero of the Spanish-American War, not New York Governor and 1944 & ’48 Presidential candidate Thomas E. Dewey, and not for former Red Sox right fielder Dwight “Dewey” Evans, either.)
-It’ll be between $73 and $128 in each direction from New York’s Penn Station to South Station, and it will take roughly 4½ hours.
-The Acela Express (the new name for the Metroliner, the $128 option) will take about 3½ hours.
+(Named for Admiral George Dewey, naval hero of the Spanish-American War, not New York Governor and 1944 & '48 Presidential candidate Thomas E. Dewey, and not for former Red Sox right fielder Dwight "Dewey" Evans, either.)
+It'll be between $173 and $396 round-trip from New York’s Penn Station to South Station, and it will take roughly 4½ hours.
+The Acela Express (the new name for the Metroliner, the $396 option) will take about 3½ hours.

 Once In the City.
-Named for the town of the same name (a shortened version of "St. Botolph's Stone") in Lincolnshire, in England's East Midlands, Boston is home to about 650,000 people, with a metropolitan area (including the areas of Hartford, Providence, and Manchester, New Hampshire) of about 7.6 million, making it the largest metro area in the country with only one MLB team (trailing the 2-team areas of New York, Los Angeles, Chicago and the San Francisco Bay Area).
-It is in the Eastern Time Zone, so adjusting your watch and your smartphone clock is not necessary.
-And, of course, despite the silliness of the concept of “Red Sox Nation,” you do not need a passport to cross the New Haven City Line, or to change your money.
+Named for the town of the same name (a shortened version of "St. Botolph's Stone") in Lincolnshire, in England's East Midlands, Boston is home to about 650,000 people, with a metropolitan area (including the areas of Hartford, Providence, and Manchester, New Hampshire) of a little over 8 million people, making it the largest metro area in the country with only one MLB team (trailing the 2-team areas of New York, Los Angeles, Chicago and the San Francisco Bay Area).

 Boston is easily the largest city not just in the Commonwealth of Massachusetts, but in all of New England.
 The next-largest are Worcester, Massachusetts and Providence, Rhode Island, each with around 180,000.
 The largest in Connecticut is Bridgeport with 145,000; New Hampshire's largest is Manchester with 110,000; Maine's is Portland with 66,000, and Vermont's is Burlington with a mere 42,000.
 Of New England's 100 largest cities and towns, 53 are in Massachusetts, 30 in Connecticut, 9 in Rhode Island, 4 in New Hampshire, 3 in Maine and 1, Burlington, in Vermont; only 2 of the top 17 are outside Massachusetts and Connecticut.